b-meet/react-input-chips/README.md

 What do I want to do before the stable release?

--   Remove the explicit addition of CSS file path
+-   Remove the explicit addition of the CSS file path
 -   Add 100% test cases for the component
 -   `removeBtnSvg` expects any HTML element, I want to enforce only SVG element
 -   Add a few more features to it